|Image Source : Forbes|

 Our students learn how to experience the power of the digital world, leverage numerous apps, tools and techniques for one's career and business growth. and position one's contact on the web, mobile and social media.

 By doing so, we are certain we shall create a smaller, better and more equipped to handle the emerging world and make oneself so much in demand that jobs come looking for us and we do not ever have to worry about ever getting placed.

 Some of the causes and solutions for them are given below

-We have to standarise the syllabus in all sectors so that there is never a confusion or gap in what people are looking for.
-Only then can the training given be effective and placements shall indeed take place,
+We standardise the syllabus in all sectors so that there is never a confusion or gap in what people are looking for.
+Then the training given is effective and placements shall indeed take place,